 Head Digital Solutions

-Stanley Anetoh is the Head Digital Solutions for SecureID Limited, a holder of B.Eng Electronics & Computer Engineering from Nnamdi Azikiwe University.
+Mr. Stanley Anetoh holds a B.Eng in Electronics & Computer Engineering from Nnamdi Azikiwe University.

-Stanley is an experienced Senior Solutions Architect with a demonstrated history of working in the information technology and services industry.
+Mr Anetoh is an experienced Senior Solutions Architect with a demonstrated history of working in the information technology and services industry.
 Skilled in Oracle Database, Biometrics, Business Processes, Cloud Computing, Infrastructure, interface systems, IOT, Custom software solutions, Databases, Data Warehousing, Java, and Pre-sales.
-Strong professional with skills in designing, packaging, Architecting and delivering cutting- edge information technology solutions to enhance business processes, maximize productivity and deliver maximum returns on Investment to organizations.
-Majorly involved in deployment of enterprise business solution for countries in across West Africa.
+A highly-skilled professional with skills in designing, packaging, architecting and delivering cutting- edge information technology solutions to enhance business processes, maximize productivity and deliver maximum returns on Investment to organizations.

+Over the course of his career, Mr Anetoh has been ajorly involved in deployment of enterprise business solution for countries across West Africa.

-He holds certifications in Cisco Certified Network Associate (C.C.N.A.), Azure Solutions Architect (MCSD), and Enterprise Architect – Togaf 9.1.
+Mr Anetoh is a Cisco Certified Network Associate (C.C.N.A.), an Azure Solutions Architect (MCSD), and an Enterprise Architect – Togaf 9.1.

 MR. FRANCIS EBUEHI